State Archives of Belgium

 The “Africa Archives” are the public records of the Belgian colonisation in Congo, Rwanda and Burundi.
 For a long time, these 9.5 linear kilometres of archives were kept at the FPS Foreign Affairs and are currently being transferred to the National Archives of Belgium 2 - Joseph Cuvelier repository (NAB2), in accordance with applicable law (Archives Act of 24 June 1955, amended by the law of 6 May 2009).
 To date, about 5 linear kilometres of archives have been transferred since the first batch was handed over in 2016.
 The Africa Archives remain accessible to the public during the transfer operations under the same conditions that apply to the other collections preserved by the State Archives.

-Project team: Marie Van Eeckenrode (coordination), Bérengère Piret, Luis Angel Bernardo y Garcia, Gillian Mathys and Faissal Beddi.
+Project team: Marie Van Eeckenrode (coordination), Bérengère Piret, Reinout Vander Hulst and Faissal Beddi.

 The “Africa Archives”